claclark/Compatibility/README.md

 # Compatibility
 Offline evaluation by maximum similarity to an ideal ranking.

-This is my main hub for this project.
+This is the main hub for this project.
 Start by reading paper #4.

 1) Negar Arabzadeh, Alexandra Vtyurina, Xinyi Yan, and Charles L. A. Clarke.
    Shallow pooling for sparse labels. *Under review*.